-Do you often feel overwhelmed by the amount of work you have to do, or do you find yourself missing deadlines?
+Do you often feel overwhelmed by the amount of work you have to do?
+Do you find yourself missing deadlines?
 Or do you sometimes just forget to do something important, so that people have to chase you to get work done?

-By keeping a To-Do List, you make sure that your tasks are written down all in one place so you don't forget anything important.
+By keeping such a list, you make sure that your tasks are written down all in one place so you don't forget anything important.
 And by prioritizing tasks, you plan the order in which you'll do them, so that you can tell what needs your immediate attention, and what you can leave until later.

 Write down all of the tasks that you need to complete.
 If they're large tasks, break out the first action step, and write this down with the larger task.
 (Ideally, tasks or action steps should take no longer than 1-2 hours to complete.)